 Understanding Ménière’s Disease

-Ménière’s disease is a condition of the inner ear in which the patient experiences vertigo, or a specific feeling of dizziness or spinning.
+Ménière’s disease is a condition of the inner ear in which the patient experiences vertigo or a specific feeling of dizziness or spinning.
 The disease can also cause other symptoms including tinnitus or ringing in the ear, a feeling of pressure or fullness in the ear, and hearing loss which comes and goes.
 Usually, only one ear is affected by Ménière’s disease, but the subsequent hearing loss can be permanent.

-What causes Ménière’s disease?
+What Causes Ménière’s Disease?

 When fluid builds up in the inner ear, called the labyrinth, it interferes with signals from your brain.
-The labyrinth contains structures which help you with balance, meaning interference can lead to vertigo and hearing loss.
+The labyrinth contains structures that help you with balance, meaning interference can lead to vertigo and hearing loss.
 It’s not entirely understood why fluid builds up for some people in the inner ear.
 It can sometimes be due to:

-• Drainage problems when there is an abnormal structure or blockage in the ear.
+- Drainage problems when there is an abnormal structure or blockage in the ear.

-• Autoimmune response by your body where healthy cells are attacked by your immune system.
+- Autoimmune response by your body where healthy cells are attacked by your immune system.

-• Genetics
+- Genetics

-• An allergy or a viral infection
+- An allergy or a viral infection

-• Migraines
+- Migraines

-• A blow to the head
+- A blow to the head

-What are the symptoms?
+What are the Symptoms?

-Ménière’s disease is a progressive disease which begins with episodes of hearing loss that later develop into vertigo.
+Ménière’s disease is a progressive disease that begins with episodes of hearing loss that later develop into vertigo.
 Other than these symptoms, some people may also suffer from blurry vision, diarrhea, nausea, anxiety, trembling, cold sweat, and rapid pulse.
 When you experience an attack, it can last from about 15 minutes to 24 hours.
 It’s also possible that you experience a few attacks within a week or even months or years apart.
 As your condition continues to progress, you may experience different symptoms.
 The ringing in the ears and loss of hearing may become constant.
 There may be vision and balance issues at all times instead of occasionally.

-How is Ménière’s disease diagnosed?
+How is Ménière’s Disease Diagnosed?

 When you visit your ENT specialist with your symptoms, they will study your medical history and conduct a series of tests that check your hearing and balance.
 You may have to undergo these diagnostic tests: